dragonpilee/cinegeek-beta/README.md

 - **Search Functionality**: Easily find movies by title, director, or cast.
 - **Recommendation Engine**: Get personalized movie recommendations based on your preferences and viewing history.
 - **Responsive Design**: Enjoy a seamless experience across devices with our responsive web design.
+- **PWA Support**: Install the app on your device for a native-like experience.
+- **Dockerized**: Easy deployment and consistent development environment with Docker support.

+## 📱 Progressive Web App (PWA)

+CineGeek is fully installable as a PWA!

+- **Installable**: Add to your home screen on mobile and desktop.
+- **Standalone**: Runs in its own window without browser UI.
+- **Navigation**: Custom back button in the video player for seamless navigation.

 ---